Massari: Influences

 He has been exposed to a wide variety of music styles.
 He says his biggest influence is George Wassouf Massari says, "I sing from my heart and George Wassouf taught me to do that."

 Many of Massari's songs are influenced by his Middle-Eastern origins.
 Most of his songs contain Middle-Eastern Arabic melodies.
 Massari says, "Because of my background, my music is heavily influenced by Middle-Eastern melodies.
 Over the past few years so many artists are trying to bring Arabic styles into their music, but mine is authentic."
 Massari sings and raps about women.
 "My music is made for the ladies because that's where I get my inspiration.
 You'll notice a lot of the music is upbeat and positive.
 Women give off so much energy; it's hard not to be inspired by them."

 Music style

 A large portion of Massari's work incorporates elements of both singing and rapping, depending on whether or not another artist is featured on the track.
 Overall, Massari incorporates elements of R&B, hip hop, and pop in his music.

 Personal life

 Massari is fluent in English, Arabic and French.

+In 2021 he proposed to his longtime partner, Sahar Golestani; the pair were married in Los Angeles in 2023.